-Paul Warwick is a theatre director and producer with 15 years professional experience including a number of projects for schools and young people.
-He trained at The Workshop Theatre, University of Leeds and is an alumnus of The Royal National Theatre's Directors Scheme.
+Paul Warwick is a theatre director and producer with over 10 years professional experience including many projects for schools and young people.
+He trained at The Workshop Theatre, University of Leeds and is an alumnus of The Royal National Theatre Young Directors Scheme.

-He was the founding artistic director of award-winning Unlimited Theatre, for whom he directed 8 new touring shows including STATIC, for which the company won an Edinburgh Fringe First Award.
+He was the founding artistic director of award-winning Unlimited Theatre, for whom he directed 8 new touring shows including STATIC, for which the company won a coveted Edinburgh Fringe First Award.

 In 2002 he set up The John Osborne Arvon Centre in Shropshire, a residential retreat for writers, which he ran until 2006.
-Prior to that he worked briefly in film and television on The Brian Conley Show, Robot Wars and Shakur Kapur's 2001 remake of The Four Feathers.
+Prior to that worked briefly in film and television on The Brian Conley Show, Robot Wars and Shakur Kapur 2001 remake of The Four Feathers.

 He has been involved in various theatre development programmes in Eritrea since the country’s independence in 1993.

-He has also designed, facilitated and coached on programmes offering Arts based skills training to a variety of organisations ranging from the NHS Executive to Danone.
-Topics have included creativity in leadership, personal impact and relationship building.
+He has designed, facilitated and coached on programmes offering Arts-based skills training to a variety of organisations ranging from the NHS Executive to Danone.
+Topics have included creativity in leadership, personal impact and relationship-building.

-Paul started his Mythodrama training in 2007 and now works as a presenter for us at Contender Charlie – bringing the Leadership Lessons from Shakespeare to life in the education field.
+Paul started his Mythodrama training in 2007 and now works regularly for us as a presenter at Contender Charlie – bringing the Leadership Lessons from Shakespeare to life in the education field.